gbouras13/hybracter/README.md

 `hybracter` is designed for assembling bacterial isolate genomes using a long read first assembly approach.
 It scales massively using the embarassingly parallel power of HPC and Snakemake profiles.
 It is designed for applications where you have isolates with Oxford Nanopore Technologies (ONT) long reads and optionally matched paired-end short reads for polishing.

 `hybracter` is desined to straddle the fine line between being as fully feature-rich as possible with as much information as you need to decide upon the best assembly, while also being a one-line automated program.
-In other words, Unicycler but for 2023.
-Perfect for lazy people like myself :)
+In other words, as awesome as Unicycler, but updated for 2023.
+Perfect for lazy people like myself.

 `hybracter` is largely based off Ryan Wick's [magnificent tutorial](https://github.com/rrwick/Perfect-bacterial-genome-tutorial) and associated [paper](https://doi.org/10.1371/journal.pcbi.1010905). `hybracter` differs in that it adds some additional steps regarding targeted plasmid assembly with [plassembler](https://github.com/gbouras13/plassembler), contig reorientation with [dnaapler](https://github.com/gbouras13/dnaapler) and extra polishing and statistical summaries.

 Note: if you have Pacbio reads, as of 2023, you probably can just run [Flye](https://github.com/fenderglass/Flye) or [Dragonflye](https://github.com/rpetit3/dragonflye) (or of course [Trycyler](https://github.com/rrwick/Trycycler) ) and reorient the contigs with [dnaapler](https://github.com/gbouras13/dnaapler) without polishing.
 See Ryan Wick's [blogpost](https://doi.org/10.5281/zenodo.7703461) for more details.
 Also, you probably still will get good results with hybracter, but the pre-polished genome will be the highest quality!
-If you really want this feature to be added, please reach out :)
+If you really want this feature to be added, please reach out.

 ## Documentation